dmcpatrimonio/operative-history/index.md

-Muratori's synthesis of an integral fabric of reality to be recomposed by contextual design was thus replaced with an analytical attitude that tried to isolate the 'structural' components of urban form while throwing out the 'recycling of forms cherry picked from the past' [@caniggia:1984moderno, 77].
+Muratori's synthesis of an integral fabric of reality to be recomposed by contextual design was thus replaced with an analytical attitude that tried to isolate the 'structural' components of urban form while throwing out the 'recycling of forms cherry picked from the past' (@fig:base) [@caniggia:1984moderno, 77].
 This compromise nevertheless paid off politically, as Caniggia earned Tafuri's respect [@tafuri:2002storia, 80] and Caniggia's own disciples have achieved a prestigious standing in today's scholarly field of urban morphology [@cataldi:2002saverio6].
-Since the last decade of the twentieth century, this 'Italian school of typology' has turned into a continuum ranging from strict adherents of Caniggia's 'modern' identity---Gian Luigi Maffei and Nicola Marzot [@marzot:2002study6]---to scholars studying eclectic planning as a legitimate step in the typological process---Giuseppe Strappa [@caniggia:1989permanenze]---to 'soft' traditionalists---Paolo Maretto and Giancarlo Cataldi [@maretto:1989verita; @cataldi:1989introduzione].
+Since the last decade of the twentieth century, this 'Italian school of typology' has turned into a continuum ranging from strict adherents of Caniggia's 'modern' identity---Gian Luigi Maffei and Nicola Marzot---to scholars studying eclectic planning as a legitimate step in the typological process---Giuseppe Strappa---to 'soft' traditionalists---Paolo Maretto and Giancarlo Cataldi [@marzot:2002study6; @caniggia:1989permanenze;
+@maretto:1989verita; @cataldi:1989introduzione].

 A rift remained, nevertheless, between this academically minded group and another circle of architects that formed under the influence of Aldo Rossi's later work.
-Starting with the 1979 Teatro del Mondo project in the Venice Biennale, Rossi drifted towards a more figurative take on memory.
+Starting with the 1979 Teatro del Mondo project in the Venice Biennale (@fig:mondo), Rossi drifted towards a more figurative take on memory.
 The scandal generated by this project overshadowed Rossi's consistent stream of exploration into the use of classical details and the more complete reconstruction of a traditionalist idiom in his later works.
 Though Rossi wrote little from the mid 1970s on, his designs seem